-Alice Lake Provincial Park Professional Review and Guide
+Alice Lake Provincial Park Professional Guide

 "There’s a family of four lakes in Alice Lake Provincial Park.
 This hike links them all and also stops at the debris-clogged banks of the Cheekye River.
 After you’ve made the quick, easy 6.4-kilometer (4.0-mile) circuit, you can swim on sandy beaches, kayak Alice Lake, fish for cutthroat or rainbow trout, or settle into the provincial park campground.
 It’s a summer playground that’s a favorite for families.